A Lifetime Isa can help you save tax-free for your first home or retirement with the boost of a 25% government bonus.

 The savings can then be accessed, either when you buy your first home, or at retirement.

-The Lifetime Isa will be available from 6 April, 2017.
+The Lifetime Isa became available from 6 April, 2017.
 Contributions can be made, and the bonus paid, up to the age of 50.

 You’ll be able to transfer your Lifetime Isa between providers within 30 days, as you can with Cash Isas, so it’s a good idea to compare rates regularly to make sure your savings earn a competitive rate of interest.